wp-plugins/wpnewsman-newsletters/readme.txt

 * First public release.
 Hello World!

 == Upgrade Notice ==

+= 1.2.1 =
+* Version 1.2.0 changed the form layout ( dropped <ul> and <li> tags ) to support broader range of themes thus could break your custom css rules for WPNewsman if you had ones.
+Please check your custom form styling and change the CSS selectors to new ones.

 = 1.2.0 =
 * Added new form builder capabilities and made a lot of code improvements